-Female genital mutilation (FGM), also known as female circumcision or cutting refers to procedures that intentionally alter or cause injury to the female genital organs for non-medical reasons and it's illegal in the UK.
+Female Genital Mutilation (FGM), also known as female circumcision or cutting, refers to procedures which intentionally alter or cause injury to the female genital organs for non-medical reasons.
+It is illegal in the UK.

 Female genital mutilation is an extremely serious crime.
 It illegal to:

 - assist a girl to mutilate her own genitalia